 17. The Future of Cybercrime, Terror, and Policy

-Thomas J. Holt is a professor in the School of Criminal Justice at Michigan State University.
+Thomas J. Holt is Professor in the School of Criminal Justice at Michigan State University.
 His research focuses on all forms of cybercrime and the police response to these offenses.
 Dr. Holt’s work has appeared in outlets such as British Journal of Criminology, Crime & Delinquency, and Terrorism & Political Violence.
 His research has been funded by the Australian Research Council, the Department of Homeland Security, the National Institute of Justice, and the National Science Foundation.

-Kathryn C. Seigfried-Spellar is an Associate Professor in the Cyberforensics program in the Department of Computer and Information Technology (CIT) at Purdue University.
+Kathryn C. Seigfried-Spellar is Associate Professor in the Cyberforensics program in the Department of Computer and Information Technology (CIT) at Purdue University.
 She is a member of the Tippecanoe High Tech Crime Unit and has Special Deputy status for the Tippecanoe County Prosecutor’s Office.
 Dr. Seigfried-Spellar’s primary research area of interest is the personality characteristics and socio-legal factors associated with cyberdeviance, specifically internet crimes against children.
 Dr. Seigfried-Spellar has published in the area of digital forensics, specifically the ability to conduct a behavioral analysis of digital forensic evidence from child pornography investigations.
 She is a Fellow of the Digital and Multimedia Sciences section of the American Academy of Forensic Sciences (AAFS), member of the American Psychological Association (APA), and member of the International Association of Law Enforcement Intelligence Analysts (IALEIA).

 "The third edition of Cybercrime and Digital Forensics presents an updated and vital introduction to key topics in the study of cybercrime.
 The authors deliver an accessible textbook for students and a foundational resource for those new to the field, with expanded content on cyberwarfare and illicit markets, among other case studies.
 Cybercrime and Digital Forensics remains a comprehensive and must-read sourcebook in the field of cybercrime."